octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 ---

 ## Connecting to the network
-The tezos-client and Tezos RPC needs to be connected to a Tezos node.
-You can connect to your own [tezos node](/deploy-a-node/introduction) or you can use a community node on the Tezos mainnet or on a Tezos testnet.
+The _tezos-client_ and Tezos RPC need to be connected to a Tezos node.
+You can connect to your own [tezos node](/deploy-a-node/introduction) or you can use a community node on the Tezos mainnet or testnet.

-[Here](https://tezostaquito.io/docs/rpc_nodes/) you can find a list of community nodes on the mainnet and testnet.
+You can find a list of community nodes [here](https://tezostaquito.io/docs/rpc_nodes/).

 If you use a testnet you can download a free faucet file with test XTZ on it [here](https://faucet.tzalpha.net).

 ## Tezos RPC (Remote Procedure Call)
 RPC [[1]](/tezos-basics/introduction_to_cli_and_rpc#references) is a client-server protocol where the requesting program is the client and the program providing the service is the server.

 Tezos nodes provide a JSON/RPC interface to interact with the Tezos network.
 Note that although it uses RPC and is JSON based, it does not follow the `JSON-RPC` protocol.

-The list of RPC call available is [here](http://tezos.gitlab.io/shell/rpc.html#rpc-index-shell).
-Please check the protocol version before using these calls.
-The call available in protocols EDO are available [here](http://tezos.gitlab.io/008/rpc.html#id1).
+A complete list of RPC calls is available [here](http://tezos.gitlab.io/shell/rpc.html#rpc-index-shell).
+Make sure to check the protocol version before using these calls.
+The calls available in the Edo protocol are available [here](http://tezos.gitlab.io/008/rpc.html#id1).

 ### RPC call examples

 #### Get block
 This call is used to find all the information about a block.
 The associated metadata may not be present depending on the history mode and block's distance from the head.

 ```bash
 GET NodeUrl/chains/[chain_id]/blocks/[blocks_id]
 ```

-Example to get the block number 1400114 in the main chain using the node giganode.
+Example: To get the block number _1400114_ from the mainnet using giganode, do as follows:

 ```bash
 GET https://mainnet-tezos.giganode.io/chains/main/blocks/1400114
 ```

 #### Get contract storage
-This call is used access to the data of the contract.
+This call is used to access the storage of the contract.

 ```bash
 GET NodeUrl/chains/[chain_id]/blocks/[blocks_id]/context/contracts/[contract_id]/storage
 ```

-Example to get the block number 1400114 in the main chain using the node giganode.
+Example: To get the storage of contract _KT1Hkg5qeNhfwpKW4fXvq7HGZB9z2EnmCCA9_ from block number _1400114_ on the mainnet using giganode, do as follows:

 ```bash
 GET https://mainnet-tezos.giganode.io/chains/main/blocks/1400114/context/contracts/KT1Hkg5qeNhfwpKW4fXvq7HGZB9z2EnmCCA9/storage
 ```

-## Tezos-client
+## Tezos-client (CLI)

-Tezos-client is the client when interacting with a Tezos node via RPC.
+_Tezos-client_ is the official client when interacting with a Tezos node via RPC.
 Let's take a look at some examples and how to use it.

 ### How to install